 Determination of Indigence

 Utah has no presumption of indigence in juvenile court proceedings.
-“The court shall take into account the income and financial ability to retain counsel of the parents or guardian of a child in determining the indigency of the child.”
-Utah Code Ann. § 78A-6-1111(1)(c).
+“The court shall take into account the income and financial ability of the parent or legal guardian to retain counsel in determining the indigency of the minor.
+Utah Code Ann. §78A-6-1111(f).
 Indigence is defined as an inability to pay for counsel without depriving oneself or one’s family of basic necessities, or as having an income level no higher than 150% of the current federal poverty level.
 Utah Code Ann. § 77-32-202 (3)(a).

-“If the parent, guardian, or custodian of a minor is found not to be indigent, but does not or will not retain counsel for the minor and the minor has no means to retain counsel, the court may appoint counsel at public expense.
+The court may appoint counsel even upon finding the parent or guardian is not indigent.
+“If the parent, guardian, or custodian of a minor is found not to be indigent but does not or will not retain counsel for the minor and the minor has no means to retain counsel, the court may appoint counsel at public expense.
 However, the court may order, after giving the parent, guardian or custodian reasonable opportunity to be heard, that the parent, guardian or custodian reimburse the county for the cost of appointed counsel, in whole or in part, depending on ability to pay.”
-Utah Juv.
-P. R. 26(c).
+Utah R. Juv.
+P. 26(c).

 Waiver of Counsel

 When and how the court may decide to detain a child or otherwise place restrictions on the child’s freedom is defined by statute and court rules.
-In Utah, a detention hearing must occur within 48 hours of the child being detained, excluding weekends and holidays, unless a continuance has been granted.
-Utah Juv.
-P. R. 9(b).
-Provisions for the detention of juveniles are found in Utah Code Ann. §§ 62A-7-101, 78A-6-113, and 78A-6-112, and Utah Juv.
-P. R. 8 to 11.
+In Utah, a detention hearing must occur within 48 hours of the child being detained, excluding weekends and holidays, unless an order for continued detention is entered.
+Utah R. Juv.
+P. 9(b); Utah Code Ann. §78A-6-113(4)(a).
+Provisions for the detention of youth are found in Utah Code Ann. §§ 62A-7-201, 78A-6-202, and 78A-6-203, and Utah R. Juv.
+P. 8 to 11.

 The U.S. Constitution and Supreme Court case law are also sources of due process rights beyond local and state statutes and provisions.
 NJDC’s Detention Page provides more information about detaining youth.